-If you are concerned about your symptoms, unable to follow this rehabilitation plan or have not received your appointment letter please contact us.
+If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at your ankle please contact the Virtual Fracture Clinic team.

 Remember to wear your boot whenever standing and walking for the first 6 weeks.
 You can remove the boot when resting and at night.
 Wear a long sock in your boot.